You go outside, look at your lawn, and notice something’s wrong.

-There are many different types of pesticides you can use to kill sod webworms.
 Some of the most common and effective options include carbaryl, cyfluthrin, and lambda-cyhalothrin.
 Pyrethrins work well on multiple insect infestations.

 Carbaryl is a broad-spectrum insecticide that kills many different types of insects, including sod webworms.
 It works by disrupting the nervous system of the insects it comes into contact with.

 Cyfluthrin is another broad-spectrum insecticide that is effective against many different types of insects.
 It works by causing paralysis in the insects it comes into contact with.

 Lambda-cyhalothrin is a synthetic pyrethroid that is effective against many different types of insects.
 It works by causing nerve damage in the insects it comes into contact with.

 Yes, they are effective at eliminating these.

 Will grass grow back after sod webworm damage?

 It is possible for grass to grow back after bad infiltration, depending on how severe the infestation was.

 When you catch the problem quickly, the chances of recovery are high, but it is not guaranteed.